At one point or another, every Peloton owner is going to need to do some cycle troubleshooting. The issues your Peloton might be having run the gamut.

 If you’re in the market for a new heart rate monitor, check the discount below.

 I love my Scosche Rhythm+ HRM.
-And I love that I can offer you an exclusive discount at Scosche.com: Use code SPRING30 at checkout to save 30%.
+And I love that I can offer you an exclusive discount at Scosche.com: Use code SCOSCHE15 at checkout to save 15%.

-How to troubleshoot when Peloton pedals are making a clicking sound
+Why are my Peloton pedals making a clicking sound

 If you’re ever spent time on the Official Peloton Members Facebook page–which is filled with negativity–then you know that lots and lots of people ask questions about clicking Peloton cycle pedals.

 Want more info about the Peloton pedals?
-Here’s my blog post that answer these common questions about Peloton pedals.
+Here’s my blog post that answers these common questions about Peloton pedals.

 How to high five on Peloton